luke-powers/misc/documentation/creating-a-root-ca.rst

      -md sha256 \
      -in intermediate/csr/companyICA.csr \
      -out intermediate/certs/companyICA.cert
-   chmod 444 intermediate/certs/site-wide.cert
+   chmod 444 intermediate/certs/companyICA.cert

-This will ask for the root passphrase which is stored in lastpass.
+This will ask for the *root* passphrase which is stored in lastpass.

 Verify the Intermediate Certificate against the Root Certificate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~